cw323/form-builder/form-builder/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This application is a simple form builder that allows the user to perform the following operations:
+A simple form builder that allows the user to perform the following operations:
 - Add a new question
 - Delete a question
 - Order the questions